basespace/basespace-r-sdk/README.md

 Feature Request and Bugs
 =========================================

-Please feel free to report any feedback regarding the R SDK directly to the repository R API Repository , we aAuthreciate any and all feedback about the SDKs.
+Please feel free to report any feedback regarding the R SDK directly to the repository R API Repository, we appreciate any and all feedback about the SDKs.
 We will do anything we can to improve the SDK and make it easy for developers to use the SDK.

 Copying / License